John Lothrop Motley: Biography

 His boyhood was spent in Dedham, near the site of the present day Noble and Greenough School on land purchased from Edward L. Penniman.
 His education included training in the German language and literature, and he went to Germany to complete these studies at Göttingen, during 1832–1833, during which time he became a lifelong friend of Otto von Bismarck.
 Motley and Bismarck studied civil law together at Frederick William University, Berlin.
 Bismarck recalled his early impression of Motley: "He exercised a marked attraction by a conversation sparkling with wit, humor or originality....The most striking feature of his handsome and delicate appearance was his uncommonly large and beautiful eyes."
 After a period of European travel, Motley returned in 1834 to Boston, where he continued his legal studies.

-In 1837 he married Mary Benjamin (died 1874).
+In 1837, he married Mary Benjamin (died 1874).
 She came from a wealthy Boston family; her brother was Park Benjamin Sr. In 1839 he published anonymously a novel titled Morton's Hope, or the Memoirs of a Provincial, about life in a German university, based on his own experiences.
 It was poorly received, but has later been recognized for featuring a valuable portrayal of Bismarck, "thinly disguised as Otto von Rabenmarck", as a young student.
+Relations and descendants include artist Georgia O'Keeffe, philanthropist Larissa Lowthorp, astronomer Simon Newcomb, and Stanford University founder and industrialist Leland Stanford.

-In 1841, Motley entered the U.S. diplomatic service as secretary of legation in St. Petersburg, Russia, but resigned his post within three months, because of the harsh climate, the expenses living there, and his reserved habits.
+In 1841, Motley entered the U.S. diplomatic service as secretary of legation in St. Petersburg, Russian Empire, but resigned his post within three months, because of the harsh climate, the expenses living there, and his reserved habits.
 Returning to Boston, he soon entered definitely upon a literary career.
-Besides contributing various historical and critical essays to the North American Review, such as "Life and Character of Peter the Great" (1845), and a remarkable essay on the "Polity of the Puritans", he published in 1849, again anonymously, a second novel, titled Merry Mount, a Romance of the Massachusetts Colony, based again on the odd history of Thomas Morton and Merrymount.
+Besides contributing various historical and critical essays to the North American Review, such as "Life and Character of Peter the Great" (1845), and a remarkable essay on the "Polity of the Puritans", he published in 1849, again anonymously, a second novel, titled Merry Mount, a Romance of the Massachusetts Colony, based again on the history of Thomas Morton, who founded Merrymount.
 He was elected a member of the American Antiquarian Society in 1856 and as a member to the American Philosophical Society in 1861.